sbkjarmul/sbkjarmul/README.md

 - :book: I'm currently learning Javascript and UI Design
 - :fire: I like coding and designing
 - 🤔 I want to become a Front End / UI Developer
-- :pushpin: I'm currently working on "Color picker" project
+- :pushpin: I'm currently working on my first comercial project - a website for renovation company.

 ### Latest project